SkepticalTech/PGM-XML-Reference/Map XML info.md

 Projectiles can be modified to shoot a different entity at a custom speed.
 The PGM plugin will calculate the damage the projectile does using the same formula as minecraft does for arrows.
 This means that a flying fish with a velocity of 40 will almost certainly kill you.

-All the following projectiles can be used.
+All the following projectiles are guaranteed to work.
+See [mrapple/Bukkit Entity Spawning.md](https://gist.github.com/4617111) for a list of tested entities.

     Arrow
     Egg